axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/reference-parsers-pattern-databases/reference-patterndb-schemes/patterndb-scheme-action/_index.md

         If set to **TRUE**, the original message that triggered the action is cloned, including its name-value pairs and tags.

-        If set to **context**, {{% productparam "abbrev" %}} collects every name-value pair from each message stored in the context, and includes them in the generated message.
+        If set to **context**, {{% param "product.abbrev" %}} collects every name-value pair from each message stored in the context, and includes them in the generated message.
 If a name-value pair appears in multiple messages of the context, the value in the latest message will be used.
 Note that tags are not merged, the generated message will inherit the tags assigned to the last message of the context.

         For details on the message context, see {{% xref "/docs/chapter-parsers/chapter-patterndb/configuring-pattern-databases/patterndb-correlation/_index.md" %}} and {{% xref "/docs/chapter-parsers/chapter-patterndb/patterndb-triggers-actions/patterndb-actions-correlation/_index.md" %}}.
 For details on triggering messages, see {{% xref "/docs/chapter-parsers/chapter-patterndb/patterndb-triggers-actions/_index.md" %}}

-        This option is available in {{% productparam "abbrev" %}} 5.3.2 and later.
+        This option is available in {{% param "product.abbrev" %}} 5.3.2 and later.

   - *values*: A container element for values and fields that are used to create the message generated by the action.